peteroupc/CBOR/README.md

 - Certain other changes in CBOR object reading and validation were made; they are largely compatible with previous versions but may be backwards-incompatible in certain rare cases

-### Version 3.6.0

-- Add new string constructors to CBOREncodeOptions, JSONOptions, and PODOptions
-- Implement options to disable resolving shared references and allow empty streams when decoding CBOR objects
-- Add IsNumber property to CBORObject to check whether a CBOR object stores a number; CBORType.Number is deprecated

-### Version 3.5.2

-- Update Numbers library used by this library to a version that doesn't depend on StyleCop.Analyzers in the package.

-### Version 3.5.1

-- Update Numbers library used by this library.

-### Version 3.5.0

-- Update Numbers library used by this library.
-- Deprecate Base64Padding property of JSONOptions.

-### Version 3.4.0

-No significant changes from beta1.

-### Version 3.4.0-beta1

-- Improved implementation of new ToObject method.
-- Bugs in multidimensional array serialization by FromObject were fixed.
-- URI parsing restored to 3.0 version for backward compatibility.
-- Remove method disallows null for backward compatibility.
-- ICBORObjectConverter renamed to ICBORToFromConverter.
-- Several APIs were obsoleted.

-### Version 3.4.0-alpha1

-- Add ToObject method for deserializing CBOR objects.
-- Add ICBORObjectConverter interface.
-- Add HasMostOuterTag method to CBORObject class.
-- Add CTAP2 canonicalization support to CBOR object encoding.
-- Added examples in several places in documentation.

-### Version 3.3

-- Added Clear, RemoveAt and Remove(object) methods to CBORObject class.
-Formerly, it was very hard with existing methods to remove items from CBOR maps and arrays.
-- Added CodePointLength and ToUpperCaseAscii methods to DataUtilities class.
-- Added WriteValue family of methods to CBORObject class.
-This can be used for lower-level encoding of CBOR objects.
-Examples on its use were included in the documentation.
-- Bug fixes.

 See [History.md](https://github.com/peteroupc/CBOR/tree/master/History.md)
 for release notes for older versions.